 - Distinguish ‘nice to have’ questions from ‘must have’ questions

-Your engagement survey should not only help you solve a problem at your organisation, but also point to what you’re doing right in the eyes of engaged employees.
-To accomplish this, you need to be sure that your survey questions are going to deliver useful insights.
+Your employee engagement survey should not only help you solve a problem at your organisation, but also point to what you’re doing right in the eyes of engaged employees.
+To accomplish this, you need to be sure that your questions are going to deliver useful insights into their employee experience.

-If you’re starting to worry about formulating the right questions, don’t.
-Designing your own survey means that you don’t have to ask a question in a certain way to fit into a particular model – every question can be designed to be 100% relevant to your organisation, which can help make your survey shorter and easier to digest.
+If you’re starting to worry about formulating the right employee engagement survey questions, don’t.
+Designing your own employee engagement survey means that you don’t have to ask a question in a certain way to fit into a particular model – every question can be designed to be 100% relevant to your organisation, which can help make your survey shorter and easier to digest.

 Your questions should cover three key areas:

-- Engagement – these questions go at the front of your survey, and measure: intent to stay, work involvement, discretionary effort, pride in company, and willingness to recommend the organisation.
+These questions go at the front of your survey, and measure: intent to stay, work involvement, discretionary effort, pride in the company, and willingness to recommend the organisation.

-- Core themes – these ask about the conditions that might cause (or detract from) engagement with questions about autonomy and empowerment, career progression, collaboration, communication, leadership, recognition, resources, strategy, management support and training and development.
+These ask about the conditions that might cause (or detract from) employee engagement with questions about autonomy and empowerment, career progression, collaboration, communication, leadership, recognition, resources, strategy, management support, and training and development.

-- Additional themes – depending on what’s happening in your company or market at the time, you might also want to ask about additional topics.
-In our engagement survey template you’ll find some additional ones you can include – try to avoid throwing them all in, and only ask them if they’re relevant to prevent your survey from becoming too unwieldy.
+Depending on what’s happening in your company or market at the time, you might also want to ask about additional topics.
+In our employee engagement survey template you’ll find some additional ones you can include.
+Try to avoid throwing them all in, and only ask them if they’re relevant to prevent your engagement survey from becoming too unwieldy.

-Your next step is to identify the themes that you want to measure, and then create questions that support those themes.
-As a rule of thumb, aim to ask your employees 30-50 engagement-related questions.
+Your next step is to identify the themes you want to measure, and then create employee engagement survey questions that support those themes.
+As a rule of thumb, aim to ask 30-50 employee experience-related questions.
 Remember to include a way to record demographics, too.